NervanaSystems/neon/doc/source/mnist.rst

 ~~~~~~~~~~~~~~~~~~

 The model is specified as a list of layers.
 For classifying MNIST
-images, we have two layers:
+images, we use a multi-layer perceptron with fully connected layers.

 -  Affine (i.e. fully-connected) layer with 100 hidden units and a
    `rectified linear <https://en.wikipedia.org/wiki/Rectifier_(neural_networks)>`__